Skip to content

 Tasks and Scheduling

-Tasks allow you to define arbitrary SQL scripts that can run automatically at scheduled times.
+Tasks allow you to define arbitrary SQL scripts that run automatically at scheduled times.
 You can think of them as similar to cron jobs.

-• Get creative with DuckDB community extensions
+• Install DuckDB extensions

 SELECT INTERVAL '5 minutes'::SCHEDULE;

-Schedule a task to run every day at 1:00AM:
+Run every day at 1:00AM:

 SELECT today() + INTERVAL '25h'::SCHEDULE;

-Or schedule a task to run every week on Monday at 1:00AM:
+Run every week on Monday at 1:00AM:

 SELECT date_trunc('week', now()) + INTERVAL '7days 1h'::SCHEDULE;